A Red Carnation for the Children I Did Not Have (5-9-21 / edited 6-10-26)

 Their job expectations (if not their parity against a man’s pay, sigh) are much broader.
 Women have worked on the International Space Station.
 They fly airplanes, perform neurosurgery, fight fires, create groundbreaking software.
 They’re master carpenters, Oscar-winning film directors and screenwriters, economists, high-court judges.
 These jobs would have been unreachable for my mother.
 And, except for a few pioneers, unsupported dreams for me and my childhood girlfriends.

-A perfume commercial in the late ‘70s featured a woman who could “bring home the bacon” from work, then “fry it up in a pan,” but never let her man forget he was a man. (!)
+A perfume commercial in the late ‘70s featured a woman who could “bring home the bacon” from work, then “fry it up in a pan,” but never let her man forget he was a man.
 No pressure, all those expected and simultaneous jobs.
 Maybe no sleep, either.

-The other evening in the woods, my park-ranger friend Troy rolled up and said in one breath, “Happy Mother’s Day I’m saying it to everybody and especially you because you’re like a mother to so many people even if no one says it you are and everyone should celebrate something so basic no matter they’re appreciated for it so I’m saying it to you, Miss Mary.”
+The other evening in the woods, my park-ranger friend Troy rolled up and said in one breath, “Happy Mother’s Day I’m saying it to everybody and especially you because you’re like a mother to so many people even if no one says it you are and everyone should celebrate something so basic no matter they’re appreciated for it so I’m saying it to you 'cause I appreciate you, Miss Mary.”

 Happy Mother’s Day, Troy.
 He deserves to hear that, too.
 Troy deserves a flower just for his fast-moving, generous brain.
-He was mothering me, right then and there.
+He was parenting me, right then and there.
 And I am just one of many for him in the woods, along with his wife, kids and grandchildren at home.

 * soundtrack: https://www.youtube.com/watch?v=vr7UFcMGA3Q